sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 12-65535    | Unassigned               |
 {: #tbl-iana-link-rel-values title="CoSWID Link Relationship Initial Registrations"}

-Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.
+Registrations MUST conform to the expert review criteria defined in {{iana-review-criteria}}.

 Designated experts MUST also ensure that a newly requested entry documents the URI schemes allowed to be used in an href associated with the link relationship and the expected resolution behavior of these URI schemes.
 This will help to ensure that applications processing software tags are able to interoperate when resolving resources referenced by a link of a given type.